transcending1/Review/admin/subpage/modules/module_doc/GBDT Regression.md

 ### 3.loss
-+ Description

-loss function to be optimized. 'ls' refers to least squares regression. 'lad' (least absolute deviation) is a highly robust loss function solely based on order information of the input variables. 'huber' is a combination of the tw o. 'quantile' allows quantile regression (u se `alpha` to specify the quantile).
+"loss function to be optimized. 'ls' refers to least\n              squares        regression. 'lad' (least absolute \n             deviation) is a highly robust        loss function\n              solely based on order information of the input   \n                  variables. 'huber' is a combination of the tw\n             o. 'quantile'        allows quantile regression (u\n             se `alpha` to specify the quantile)."

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |